 Coconut chutney is a typical condiment that is served with South Indian dishes, especially Idlis and Dosas.
-In fact, meals in South India are considered incomplete, without this chutney.
 It has great texture and a unique taste that compliments many dishes.

 - 1 cup coconut peeled and cut in small pieces